soctopus2327/scrabble/README.md

 # Scrabble

-A Turn-based (currently single device) Scrabble Application built with Elixir using the Phoenix Framework.
+A Turn-based (currently single device) Scrabble Application built with Elixir using the Phoenix Framework and PostgreSQL for database.

 Demo: